-The breathtaking coastal road runs the full length of the north coast, climbing to reveal some of the most dramatic sea views and dropping down into the picturesque villages of Estellencs, Banyalbufar and Deiá.
+The coastal road gives some of the most dramatic jaw-dropping sea views as it twists and turns around the mountains and passes through the picturesque villages of Estellencs, Banyalbufar and Deiá.

 The area is easily accessible from Palma (25 minutes drive) via the mountain road through Valldemossa or Soller – both historic popular towns.

-Approximately half way down the west coast the stunning Sóller valley cuts a sweeping bowl into the mountains with its four picture-perfect towns and villages.
+Half way down the west coast the stunning Sóller valley cuts a sweeping bowl into the mountains with its four picture-perfect towns and villages.
 Fornalutx with its narrow cobbled stairways bursting with bougainvillea and voted one of the prettiest villages in Spain.
-Lower in the valley sits Biniaraix with its art community and leafy square where you can rest with a cool drink after a walk in the mountains.
+Lower in the valley sits Biniaraix with its arty vibe and leafy square where you can rest with a cool drink after a walk in the mountains.

-The largest of the towns is Sóller which is accessed not only by road but also by a 100 year old electric train which makes it way up from Palma four times a day on its rich historic journey.
+The largest of the towns is Sóller which is accessed not only by road but also by a 100 year old electric train which wends its way up from Palma four times a day on this rich historic journey.
 Hotel Soller Plaza makes the perfect spot to rest your head.
 Open year round for beach lovers and mountain walkers alike.

 From Sóller you can walk, cycle or take the 100 year old tram to the Port of Sóller a crescent- shaped bay complete with white sandy beach and yacht-filled harbour.

 The journey back to Palma is quick and easy either straight through the Sóller tunnel or by continuing on the mountain road and taking in the villages of Deiá and Valldemossa.
-The former is a famous celebrity hideaway and you can often see celebs popping into the five star Belmond La Residencia which is synyomous with style, class and service offering breathtaking views of both the mountains and the Mediterranean beyond.
+Deiá has become a bit of a celebrity hideaway with many staying at the five star Belmond La Residencia synonymous with style and service and breathtaking views of the mountains and the Mediterranean beyond.